 Q: Who can currently get the vaccine?

-A: In North Carolina, everyone 12 and older is currently eligible to receive
+A: Everyone 5 and older is currently eligible to receive the vaccine.

 Q: When can I get the vaccine?